kevin-44/WAX_Creator_API_Integration/README.md

 Know of an extension that isn't listed above?
 [Open an issue](../../issues) and it will be added to the list!

 > **Note**: Although there are many different extensions you can use (not limited to the list above) to invoke the WAX Creator API, the first extension under `Recommended` in each category will be the extension used in this tutorial.
-However, you are free to use any other extension!